apache/metron/metron-analytics/metron-profiler/README.md

     $ bin/start_profiler_topology.sh
     ```

+At this point the Profiler is running and consuming telemetry messages.
+We have not defined any profiles yet, so it is not doing anything very useful.
+The next section walks you through the steps to create your very first "Hello, World!" profile.

 ## Getting Started

-This section will describe the steps required to get your first profile running.
-This assumes that you have successfully [installed the Profiler](#installation).
+This section will describe the steps required to get your first "Hello, World!"" profile running.
+This assumes that you have successfully [installed the Profiler](#installation) and have it running.

 1. Create the profile definition in a file located at `$METRON_HOME/config/zookeeper/profiler.json`.